dfinity/portal/docs/developer-docs/defi/rosetta/icrc_rosetta/data_api/network.md

 - Your rosetta instance is up and running under the address `0.0.0.0:8082`.

 ## Fetch network list
-The network list [endpoint](https://www.rosetta-api.org/docs/NetworkApi.html#networklist) will give you information about the NetworkIdentifier you need to use for ICP Rosetta.
-It requires no arguments and can thus also be used as a health check of ICP rosetta.
+The network list [endpoint](https://www.rosetta-api.org/docs/NetworkApi.html#networklist) will give you information about the `NetworkIdentifier` you need to use for ICP Rosetta.
+It requires no arguments and can thus also be used as a health check.
 You can fetch the endpoint using the following command:

 ```bash
 curl --location '0.0.0.0:8082/network/list' --header 'Content-Type: application/json' --data '{